Generalized homology and Atiyah-Hirzebruch spectral sequence in crystalline symmetry protected topological phenomena: Interacting crystalline SPT phases

 \subsubsection{1d fermions}

 Let us consider $1d$ fermions over the infinite real space $\R$.
-The inversion symmetric cell decomposition is given as Fig.~\ref{fig:cell_inversion}[a] that is composed of the $0$-cell $A$ and the 1-cell $a$.
+The inversion symmetric cell decomposition is given as Fig.~\ref{fig:cell_inversion}[a] which is composed of the $0$-cell $A$ and the 1-cell $a$.
 The $E^1$-page is given by